pik-256/hmsfromrc/README.md

 # hmsfromrc

-This repository is a fork of "hMailServer from RoundCube" which can be found from https://hmsfromrc.codeplex.com/
+This repository is a fork of "hMailServer from RoundCube" which can be found at https://hmsfromrc.codeplex.com/ (oroinal), then at hazarkarabay/hmsfromrc

 ### Changes from original project